 To adapt the BLUF to your website content, start pages with a short, snappy Bottom Line section that sets the scene and entices prospects to read more.

 3. Time To First Value (TTFV)

-TTFV usually refers to the length of time a customer first realizes value from your product.
-You might call it the ‘Aha moment’, where customers see the benefit of using your product.
+TTFV usually refers to when a customer first realizes the value of your product.
+You might call it the ‘Aha moment,’ where customers see the benefit of using your product.

 But reducing TTFV is also useful even before a sale.
 Content marketers should think of their content as a product itself.
 And like all products, you want a low TTFV.

 Content with low TTFV is more likely to be consumed, shared, and drive conversions.

 Your content could be top-tier and deliver incredible value, but if it’s hard to read, people will likely click away quickly.

 Follow these rules when crafting blog posts and website copy to improve readability and decrease your bounce rate: